First of all, what do these products do and why would you need either of them?

 For example, you can search for a user’s email and see a list of all the actions they did on your site.
 As far as I know, Mixpanel does not have a user search function, meaning you can only get this info whenever a user pops up in your activity stream.

-Update: Since the original post, Mixpanel have come out with a new tool for tracking what people are doing on your site.
+Update: Since the original post, Mixpanel have come out with a new tool for tracking what people are doing on your site, as well as extensive user profiles and search.
 This definitely puts them at least on the same level as KISSMetrics.

 I’m including this category because I found out KISSmetrics supports a killer feature that Mixpanel doesn’t: URL parameters.